 Serving Suggestions

-- Sweet toppings like honey or maple syrup
+- Sweet things like honey or maple syrup

-- Savory options such as a dollop of sour cream or a sprinkle of feta
+- Savory choices like sour cream or a sprinkle of feta cheese

 Pikelets in Global Cuisines